Cornelia Bargmann: Career and research

 Bargmann completed a postdoc with H. Robert Horvitz at MIT, working on molecular biology mechanisms of neuroscience.
 She began working on chemosensory behavior in C. elegans, and achieved several breakthroughs, demonstrating, among other things, that nematodes have a sense of smell.

 Bargmann accepted a faculty position at UCSF in the department of Anatomy in 1995.
-She was ultimately promoted from assistant professor to professor in 1998, and served as vice chair of the department from 1999–2000.
+She was promoted from assistant professor to professor in 1998, and served as vice chair of the department from 1999 to 2000.

 She continued her studies of worm behavior and neural control, focusing on olfaction at the molecular level.
-She looked for genes similar to those found by Richard Axel and Linda Buck to be the basis of smell and taste, and found those genes in the recently sequenced genome of C elegans.
+She looked for genes similar to those found by Richard Axel and Linda Buck to be the basis of smell and taste, and found those genes in the recently sequenced genome of C. elegans.
 Her work led to discoveries of the mechanisms underlying complex behaviors, such as feeding behaviors.
 The work has continued to lead to a deeper understanding of the brain, sensory abilities, and neuronal development.
-Bargmann also identified SYG-1, a "matchmaker" molecule—a molecule that directs neurons to form connections with each other during development.
+Bargmann also identified SYG-1, a "matchmaker" molecule that directs neurons to form connections with each other during development.

 In 2004, Bargmann moved to Rockefeller University.
-She says that the reason for the move is that she wanted more flexibility to focus on research.
+She said that the reason for the move is that she wanted more flexibility to focus on research.
 She served as an Investigator of the Howard Hughes Medical Institute until 2016 before she took the President of CZI.
 Bargmann's lab uses a relatively simple organism, the nematode C. elegans, and its extremely sensitive sense of smell to study how genes regulate neuronal development, function, and behavior.
 Her work has been recognized with numerous awards including election to the National Academy of Sciences.
 She also served on the Life Sciences jury for the Infosys Prize in 2012.

 Bargmann's research was funded by the Howard Hughes Medical Institute from 1995 to 2016.
 She was the co-chair of the BRAIN initiative and the Head of Science for the Chan Zuckerberg Initiative.
 She won the Breakthrough prize in Life Sciences in 2013.

 Bargmann is married to fellow olfactory scientist Richard Axel, a Nobel laureate.
 Previously, she had been married to Michael J. Finney, who also completed graduate studies at MIT and is now a Director at Sage Science, Inc.

 For a vivid portrait of Bargmann as a young scientist working in Weinberg's lab, see Natalie Angier's book Natural Obsessions: The Search for the Oncogene.